-If you've got a new rewards credit card that also offers a sign-up bonus if you meet the spending requirement, you may be able to kill two birds with one stone by using it to deposit money into a new bank account.
+If you've got a credit card, you may be able to use it to deposit money into a new bank account.
 However, it is important to be aware of the process and precautions you need to take along the way.
 Let us walk you through how it works and what you need to watch out for along the way.

 Funding that New Account